Column

 **孤高 (Kokou – Solitude with Pride)**

-Symbolizes independence and a strong will to walk your own path.
+It symbolizes independence and the resolve to walk your own path.
 Popular for those who embrace solitude without fear.

 **不屈 (Fukutsu – Resilience)**